 Review resignation letters that provide a specific reason for leaving, and letters and email messages for special circumstances, including no notice and short notice.

-When Time is Short: Although most employers expect their personnel to provide two weeks’ notice before leaving their jobs, sometimes this simply isn’t feasible.
+Although many employers expect their personnel to provide two weeks’ notice before leaving their jobs, sometimes this simply isn’t feasible.
 Here’s how to resign with little or no notice.

 - Better Salary and Benefits

 - Career Change

 - Job Isn't a Good Fit